syseleven/grav-docs-metakube/pages/03.addons/10.metakube-vault/default.en.md

 ## Unsealing Vault

 Initially, or if a Vault Pod is updated or restarted, Vault seals itself to prevent malicious access.
 In order to use Vault, you have to unseal it with your unseal keys.
-The easiest way for this is by using the unseal dialog from the cluster detail page.
+The easiest way to do this is by using the unseal dialog from the cluster detail page.

 See also [Seal/Unseal](https://www.vaultproject.io/docs/concepts/seal.html).